intellivoid/AsyncAPY/docs/intro.rst

 What happens if we send a packet to our new, shiny, echo server?
 Let's try to use the testing client to send a packet to our server: create a new empty file, name it ``testclient.py`` and paste the following

-**Note**: We will be using the test client available `here <https://github.com/nocturn9x/AsyncAPY/tree/dev/tests/defaultclient.py>`_, be sure to download that file and put it in your working directory
+**Note**: We will be using the test client available in the official `Github Repository <https://github.com/nocturn9x/AsyncAPY/tree/dev/tests/defaultclient.py>`_, be sure to download that file and put it in your working directory

 .. code-block:: python